ajdecon/ansible-pi-cluster/README.md

 a shot. :)  It should at least be pretty straightforward to read and understand the playbooks.

-Ansible is a really cool tool for automating system configuration tasks, so I automated most of the software configuration with Ansible playbooks.
+Ansible is a really cool tool for automating system configuration and deployment tasks.
-However, I did all the OS provisioning and networking manually.
+(However, this particular set of playbooks is a bit of a mess, and I'm meaning to split it up to conform to the new [roles](http://www.ansibleworks.com/docs/playbooks.html#roles) system introduced in Ansible 1.2... watch this space.)
 This set of playbooks will set up an HPC cluster with some of the following libraries and services: